MGasiorowskii/Encrypting/README.md

 * Save the results of all operations in buffer to file in JSON format
 * Show the results of all operations in buffer
 * Clear the buffer with results of operations
-* Read encrypted texts from file
+* Read encrypted texts from json file
 * Unit tests
 * Typing
 * Docstrings